gradio-app/gradio/guides/04_integrating-other-frameworks/Gradio-and_Comet.md

 ## Introduction

-In this guide we will walk through some of the ways you can use Gradio with Comet.
-We will cover the basics of using Comet with Gradio as well as showcase some of the ways that you can leverage some of Gradio's advanced features such as Embeddings and State to build some amazing model evaluation workflows.
+In this guide we will demonstrate some of the ways you can use Gradio with Comet.
+We will cover the basics of using Comet with Gradio and show you some of the ways that you can leverage Gradio's advanced features such as [Embedding with iFrames](https://www.gradio.app/sharing-your-app/#embedding-with-iframes) and [State](https://www.gradio.app/docs/#state) to build some amazing model evaluation workflows.

 Here is a list of the topics covered in this guide.